MARSTeamMC/Image2Banners/README.md

 # Image2Banners
 ## Description
-This app takes images and converts them into complex banners, And show craft steps for each banner.
-You also can save it as JSON file, so you don't have to regenerate complex banners from image each time.
+This app takes images and converts them into complex banners, And shows crafting steps for each banner, or saves as NBT to build using a structure block.
+You can also save them as JSON file, so you don't have to regenerate complex banners from the image each time.
 ## How to install
 ### For Windows
 In the Releases section, find Image2Banners X.X.X and download Image2Banners-win32-x64.zip.
 Unzip the file and open Image2Banners.exe.